WHRI Work Experience Programme

 The WHRI Work Experience Programme is for sixth form students who are interested in studying Medicine or a Biological/Biomedical related degree at university and are considering a career in a similar field.

-This bi-annual programme provides an excellent opportunity to gain first-hand experience in laboratory and clinical research at one of the largest pharmacological research institutes in Europe.
+This bi-annual programme was established by Prof Amrita Ahluwalia and has been organised and run by Dr Rayomand Khambata and Mr Ade Alele since 2017, benefitting approximately 200 young people to date.
+We aim to provide an opportunity to gain first-hand experience in laboratory and clinical research at one of the largest pharmacological research institutes in Europe.
 In addition, students will have the opportunity to learn about alternative careers within government health-related initiatives and fundraising for healthcare and research.

 - Hands-on practical experience in a working research laboratory

 - Talks from world-leading basic scientists and clinical researchers

 - Shadowing of current PhD and Post-doctoral researchers

 - Learn about the running of clinical trials and interact with clinical trial patients

 - Demonstrations of clinical measurements of blood pressure, blood flow and ultrasound of the heart